fuse-box/fuse-box/README.md

 });
 ```

-It is not recommended, however, if you want to play god, you can use that functionlity.
+It is not recommended, however, if you want to play god, you can use that functionality.